BET (British Electric Traction) plc

 Acquisitions 1955 1968 Wembley Stadium Ltd Walport Ltd Humphreys Holdings Ltd

-The Ditchburn Organisation Ltd.
+The Ditchburn Organisation Ltd

-Leisure TV programme contractor, film and video equipment, instructional and feature films, stadium management,
+V programme contractor, film and video equipment, instructional and feature films, stadium management,

 music and other equipment.
 Film and video processing.

-Transport The operation of specialist freight vehicles home and abroad and the operation of buses on a large-scale in
+The operation of specialist freight vehicles home and abroad and the operation of buses on a large-scale in

 Africa.
 Also operates touring companies freight forwarding, container and transit services internationally